What42Pizza/Buckshot-Roulette/README.md

 Unknown Ticket (rare): Restarts turn (can only be used once per round; only used whenever turn would end; allows trading again)
-Live Shell (common): Adds a live to the buckshot (in a random position) Blank Shell (uncommon): Adds a blank to the buckshot (in a random position)
+Live Shell (common): Adds a live to the buckshot (in a random position) Blank Shell (uncommon): Adds a blank to the buckshot (in a random position) Gold Shell (rare): Adds a live to the top of the buckshot Inverter (uncommon): Swaps the current round with its opposite

 Common: 1x multiplier